Monday, June 14, 2010

 As for the Israeli argument that its soldiers were attacked, that is ridiculous.
 Israeli commandos were ordered to board a civilian ship in international waters and the government that sent them claims that the resisting passengers attacked them without provocation.
 This is like a carjacker complaining to the police that the driver bashed him with a crowbar that was under the seat.
 Neither carjackers nor hijackers should expect their victims to acquiesce peacefully.

 Here are the facts about life in Gaza today -- facts that only can be changed by breaking the blockade.
 These data come from the American Near East Relief Association (ANERA), which provides relief to Gazans to the extent permitted by the Israeli (and American) authorities.
 ANERA is neither "pro-Israel" nor "pro-Palestinian."
 It has no political agenda at all.
-It merely determines what human needs are and tries to respond to them.
+It merely determines what human needs are and tries to respond to them.8 out of 10 Gazans depend on foreign aid to survive.

 The World Food Program says Gaza requires a minimum of 400 trucks a day to meet basic nutritional needs - yet an average of just 171 trucks worth of supplies enters Gaza every week,